me-rakib/lab-sa-fault-half-adder-nitk/experiment/theory.md

 ### SA Fault

-Fault is a logic level abstraction of a physical defect.
-It is used to describe the change in the logic function of a device caused by the defect.
-Fault abstractions reduce the number of conditions that must be considered in deriving tests.

-Logical faults are used to represent physical faults.
-They simplify the fault analysis process and reduces the number of faults.

-A stuck-at fault (SAF) is a logic-level fault that mimics a manufacturing defect on a digital circuit.
-An SAF is of two types- stuck-at-0 (SA0) and stuck-at-1 (SA1) faults.
-Individual bit or signal on a wire of a logic gate is assumed to be stuck at Logical '1' or '0' if that bit or the signal is converted to logic-1 or logic-0 irrespective of its previous or assigned value.
+A fault is, as the name suggests, a defect in the circuit.
+It implies something is wrong with the circuit.
+More often than not, a fault in a circuit is not good news.

+But sometimes, the developers induce a fault at some point in the circuit.
+This helps in ensuring that there is no fault at any other possible points.
+In this way, faults help us while designing a circuit.

+A stuck-at fault (SAF) occurs when the value of some wire is stuck on a particular value.
+Irrespective of the value given to the wire, it is always at either logical 1 or logical 0.
+Stuck-at faults are of two types – stuck-at-1 (SA1) and stuck-at-0 (SA0).
+Stuck-at-1 fault occurs when the value of a particular wire is always at logical 1 irrespective of the value fed to the wire.
+If it is always at logical 0, then it is called stuck-at-0 fault.

 ### Half-Adder